mrnolanhenry/guitarizard/README.md

 # guitarizard

-A collection of tools for string-based instruments.
+Collection of tools for string-based instruments.

 Dependencies
 --------------------------------------------------